LLM Inference Serving Platform Design

 | Per-tenant queue depth | Confirms fair-queuing is actually working under load | One tenant's queue growing much faster than others sharing the same pool |

-Multi-tenant isolation is the load-bearing requirement here: one tenant must never be able to see another tenant's prompts, outputs, or even aggregate usage patterns, which has direct implications for how logs, caches, and debugging tooling are scoped.
+Multi-tenant isolation is the load-bearing requirement underneath all of it: one tenant must never see another tenant's prompts, outputs, or even aggregate usage patterns, which has direct implications for how logs, caches, and debugging tooling are scoped.
 Prompts and outputs may contain sensitive or regulated content depending on the tenant's use case, so log retention policy for raw prompt/output text needs to be an explicit, configurable decision — not a default "keep everything for debugging" choice — and token usage accounting needs to be tamper-evident, since it's what tenant billing is built on.

 Mid-level: Proposes batching requests together as an improvement over one-at-a-time processing, and can be prompted toward continuous batching once static batching's head-of-line blocking is pointed out.